Understanding What to Expect and Who Can Help

-On the day you may have organized for a viewing to take place (see below).
+On the day you may organise for a viewing to take place (see below).
 Otherwise you will arrive along with other guests, taking some time to speak with friends and family if you wish.
-Once the service begins, everyone will be seated and the celebrant or minister (this may vary depending on religious or cultural beliefs) will invite friends and family members to read their personal eulogies.
-Usually one or two songs are played during the ceremony, these can be your loved one’s favorite song, or a song that reflects your loved one’s life.
+Once the service begins, everyone will be seated and the celebrant or minister (this may vary depending on religious or cultural beliefs) will invite friends and family to read their personal eulogies.
+Usually one or two songs are played during the ceremony and these can be your loved one’s favorite songs, or a song that reflects your loved one’s life.
 If your loved one is being buried, pallbearers will be asked to carry your loved one either to the gravesite or to the Hurst to be driven to the gravesite, where more words or prayers will be shared, along with scattering of flowers or releasing of balloons or doves in their honor.
 Cremations however are usually conducted at the funeral home.
-It is important to stress that funerals are extremely personal moments, please speak to your Funeral Director about ideas either you or they may have to personalize this day.
+It is important to stress that funerals are extremely personal moments, please speak to your Funeral Director about ideas either you or they may have to personalise this day.